 “How Do Minimum Wage Increases Cause Employers to Alter Health Insurance Offerings?
 Evidence from the Medical Expenditure Panel Survey – Insurance Component”

 Abstract: Benefits available to employees vary across employers, generating differences in access and use.
-Low-wage workers in particular are less likely to receive health insurance from their employer, and employers tend to roll back benefits as minimum wages rise (Meiselbach & Abraham, 2023; Marks, 2011).
-This study aims to identify the effects of these labor shocks with respect to health insurance based on employer characteristics using restricted-use data from the Medical Expenditure Panel Survey Insurance Component (MEPS IC).
-I use a multi-way fixed effects approach, exploiting state legislation variation, to identify changes in the rates of employers offering health insurance and employer and employee characteristics associated with changes in health insurance offerings (such as firm size, share of female workers, share of older workers, union status, or part-time status).
-These shocks may decrease employer-provided health insurance and exacerbate existing access gaps for select groups of workers.
-Loss of access to employer-provided health insurance may lead workers to take-up public insurance, purchase more costly private insurance, or remain uninsured, producing public costs.
-It is informative to consider how employers modify benefits in response to higher labor costs, and what employer characteristics are associated with larger effects.“State Paid Family Leave Program Generosity on Women’s Leave-Taking and Employment”
+Low-wage workers in particular are less likely to receive health insurance from their employer, and employers tend to roll back benefits as minimum wages rise (Meiselbach and Abraham, 2023; Marks, 2011).
+Offers of health insurance also vary significantly across firm and establishment characteristics, including firm size, workforce sex, workforce age, and union presence (Agency for Healthcare Research and Quality, 2024; Abraham et al., 2016).
+This study aims to identify the effects of minimum wage increases on employer-provided benefits using restricted-use data from the Medical Expenditure Panel Survey Insurance Component (MEPS IC).
+I use a multi-way fixed effects approach, exploiting state legislation variation, to identify changes in the rates of employers offering health insurance and employer and employee characteristics associated with changes in health insurance offerings (such as firm size, union status, and part-time status).
+I find that controlling for establishment characteristics moderates estimates of minimum wage effects on health insurance offers, and that establishments alter health insurance offerings in response to the minimum wage differently based on workforce gender, age, and part-time composition, as well as union presence.“State Paid Family Leave Program Generosity on Women’s Leave-Taking and Employment”

-Abstract: Since 2004, 12 US states have introduced paid leave programs which offer time off for family and medical care needs.
+Abstract: Since 2004, 14 US states have introduced or enacted paid leave programs which offer time off for family and medical care needs.
 Evidence exists of positive effects of some of these programs on parents’ leave-taking and child health outcomes.
-However, newer programs have only limited evidence and the effects of varying program replacement rates on relevant outcomes are not established.
-State policies increasingly offer a range of leave benefits, and policymakers may wonder how new parents’ choice of leave-taking and employment will respond to the presence and characteristics of a paid family leave program in terms of leave-taking and employment.
+However, newer programs have only limited evidence and the magnitude of effects of program replacement rates on relevant outcomes are not established.
+State policies increasingly offer a range of leave benefits, and policymakers may wonder how new parents’ choice of leave-taking and employment will respond to the presence and characteristics of a paid family leave program.
 This paper first conducts a difference-in-differences analysis using CPS monthly data of paid leave programs in California, New Jersey, Rhode Island, and New York to identify if the presence of paid leave programs has an effect on specified outcomes.
-Additionally, I confirm that these programs have no effect on fertility.
-Then, this paper uses CPS ASEC data and a quasi-IV approach, following Gruber (1997), to identify effects of program benefit characteristics.
-A 10 percentage point increase in paid parental leave program generosity is associated with an approximately 0.4 percentage point increase in leave-taking, positive effects on specifically paid leave-taking, and no effect on employment among mothers of infants.“Why Don’t Higher Minimum Wages Reduce Poverty?
+Then, I focus on California and consider differences in effects over periods where the replacement rate changes.
+Finally, this paper uses CPS ASEC data and a quasi-IV approach, following Gruber (1997), to measure effects of program benefit characteristics.
+A 10 percentage point increase in paid parental leave program generosity is associated with an approximately 0.5 percentage point (3 percent) increase in leave-taking.“Why Don’t Higher Minimum Wages Reduce Poverty?
 Evidence on Effects on Low-Wage Workers Throughout the Family Income Distribution” (with David Neumark)